videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share.md

 - You can also pass a customised screenshare track in the `toggleScreenShare()` method by using [Custom Screen Share Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track#custom-screen-share-track).

-- Screen Share stream of the participant can be accessed from the `screenShareStream` property of `useParticipant` hook.
+- The Screen Share stream of a participant can be accessed from the `screenShareStream` property of `useParticipant` hook.

 :::note
 Screen Sharing is only supported in the **Desktop browsers** and **not in mobile/tab browser**.